MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 242.
+Valid Anagram

+Given two strings s and t, return true if t is an anagram of s, and false otherwise.

+An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.

 # LeetCode 257: Binary Tree Paths
 Given the root of a binary tree, return all root-to-leaf paths in any order.
 A leaf is a node with no children.